skywarnn/BugBountyTips_Extended/README.md

 # [#BugBountyTips](https://twitter.com/search?q=%23bugbountytips) Extended

-## Description
+### Description

 This repository contains extended wordlists, payloads, and more.
-The idea is to extend a basic pentesting toolbox of fancy ideas found in posts on social media tagged #bugbountytips.
+The idea is to extend a basic pentesting toolbox of fancy ideas found in posts on social media tagged **#bugbountytips**.
 I start from essential lists created by leading content creators incl.
 [HackTricks] or [Seclists] and make them more weaponized.

 I didn't create lists, my contribution is based on extending already existing inventories - kudos to their authors!

 ---

-## Install
+### Install

 **Git (Complete)**